charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/aurora.md

 - Backups in Aurora work the same way as other RDS
 - Restores create a new cluster
 - Backtrack can be enabled per cluster.
 They allow in-place rewinds to a previous point-in-time
 - Fast clone: makes a new database much faster than copying all the data.
-Aurora references the original storage, only stores any differences between the old data and the new one
+Aurora references the original storage, only stores any differences between the old data and the new one (Copy on write)

 ## Aurora Serverless